Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Single-capillary model

-We first examine the case of a single bubble moving in a capillary tube, focusing on regimes where surface tension competes solely with viscous forces.
-In~Sec.\,\ref{sec:tube}, this theoretical framework is extended to account for multiple bubbles within the channel.
+We first examine the case of a single elongated bubble moving in a {round} capillary tube, focusing on the visco-capillary regime where inertia and buoyancy effects are negligible.
+In~Sec.\,\ref{sec:tube}, this theoretical framework is extended to account for multiple bubbles within the capillary.

-We consider the motion of a single elongated bubble of length $L_{B}$ and negligible viscosity displacing a fluid with dynamical viscosity $\mu$ along a horizontal smooth capillary tube of radius $r$ and length $L$.
-This is illustrated in Fig.~\ref{fig:pressure_decomp}.
-The flow is driven by an imposed pressure drop $\Delta{p}=p_{\rm{in}}-p_{\rm{out}}>0$ between the inlet and the outlet of the tube.
-We assume full wetting of the channel walls by the continuous phase, which allows us to neglect contact line dynamics.
-Bubble coalescence and break-up are also not considered.
-The axial pressure drop over the channel length $L$ is decomposed as follows~\citep{Chung2004, Kreutzer2005, Walsh2009, Warnier2010, Gupta2010, Baroud2010, Minagawa2013, MacGiollaEain2015, Ni2017, Kawahara2020, Kurimoto2017, Kurimoto2019, Kurimoto2024}: \begin{linenomath}
+The bubble, of length $L_{B}$ and negligible viscosity, displaces a liquid with dynamic viscosity $\mu$ along a horizontal smooth capillary tube of radius $r$ and length $L$, as shown in Fig.~\ref{fig:pressure_decomp}.
+The flow is driven by an imposed pressure drop $\Delta{p}=p_{\rm{in}}-p_{\rm{out}}>0$ between the inlet and the outlet of the tube, and we assume full wetting of the tube walls by the continuous phase.
+The axial pressure drop over the tube length $L$ is decomposed as follows~\citep{Chung2004, Kreutzer2005, Walsh2009, Warnier2010, Gupta2010, Baroud2010, Minagawa2013, MacGiollaEain2015, Ni2017, Kawahara2020, Kurimoto2017, Kurimoto2019, Kurimoto2024}: \begin{linenomath}

-\end{linenomath} where the first and third term indicate the viscous pressure drop of the liquid slugs respectively at the rear (`$r$') and at the front (`$f$') of the bubble, and the second term is the pressure drop over the bubble (`B'), as shown in Fig.~\ref{fig:pressure_decomp}.
-Equation~\eqref{dptot_dim} should also account for the frictional losses in the thin liquid that separates the body of the bullet-shaped bubble from the channel wall.
-However, when gravity and inertial effects are neglected, and the bubble is treated as inviscid, the film is almost stagnant and does not contribute to the pressure calculation~\citep{Gupta2010, Warnier2010, Fouilland2010}.
-Specifically, in the region of constant film thickness, the pressure at the wall is almost constant, whereas large pressure oscillations can form at the rear of the bubble due to typical meniscus oscillations at the gas-liquid interface~\citep{Kreutzer2005, Ni2017}.
-The pressure drop due to frictional losses in the gas bubble is not taken into account, due to the low viscosity of the gas phase compared to that of the liquid~\citep{Kreutzer2005, Warnier2010}.
+\end{linenomath} where the first and third term on the right-hand side indicate the viscous pressure drop of the liquid slugs respectively at the rear ($r$) and at the front ($f$) of the bubble, and the second term is the pressure drop over the bubble (B), as shown in Fig.~\ref{fig:pressure_decomp}.
+Equation~\eqref{dptot_dim} should also account for the viscous losses in the thin liquid film that separates the bullet-shaped bubble from the tube wall.
+However, when gravity and inertial effects are neglected, and the bubble is treated as inviscid, the film is almost stagnant and does not contribute to the pressure drop~\citep{Gupta2010, Warnier2010, Fouilland2010}.
+Specifically, in the region of uniform film thickness, the pressure is almost constant, whereas large pressure oscillations can form at the rear of the bubble due to typical meniscus oscillations at the gas-liquid interface~\citep{Kreutzer2005, Ni2017}.
+The pressure drop due to viscous losses in the gas bubble is not taken into account, due to the low viscosity of the gas phase compared to that of the liquid~\citep{Kreutzer2005, Warnier2010}.